ClarisseSrs/CV/README.md

 ## Deploying to Gitlab Pages

-1. Pushing commits to a Gitlab's hosted repository `.gitlab-ci.yml` will trigger the CI and build/deploy your page.
+1. By pushing a commit to a Gitlab's hosted repository, `.gitlab-ci.yml` will trigger the CI and build/deploy your page.
 2. Once the job done, your page will be found at <account_name>.gitlab.io/<project_name>

-**Note:** Add `[ci skip]` in (one of) your commit message to prevent the CI to run, usefull when you only want to update the Readme or push a non-tested feature.
+**Note:** Add `[ci skip]` in (one of) your commits' message to prevent the CI to run, usefull when you only want to update the Readme or push a non-tested feature on master.

 **Note:** VueJS also published a guide to deploy VueJS sites to other platforms, checkout the [deployment](https://cli.vuejs.org/guide/deployment.html) documentation for other platforms or [the forked repo](https://github.com/webdevsuperfast/startbootstrap-resume-vue) which deploy on GitHub pages.